Supportive Care Medicine Professional Education Programs

 The Department of Supportive Care Medicine/Sheri & Les Biller Patient and Family Resource Center is recognized as a national leader in providing patient-centered, comprehensive supportive care from an interdisciplinary team of professionals.
 Clinical observerships are available.

-Federal funding to train and mentor leaders at institutions around the world to build similarly integrated programs into their medical care has affirmed our excellence and leadership:
+Federal funding and philanthropic gifts to train and mentor leaders at institutions around the world to build similarly integrated programs into their medical care has affirmed our excellence and leadership:

 In 2015, the National Cancer Institute (NCI) awarded Mt.
 Sinai School of Medicine a $1.4 million in collaboration with City of Hope to train supportive care clinicians in the delivery of advanced evidenced-based cognitive behavioral interventions for anxiety, fatigue, depression and insomnia, described as the four largest contributors to cancer related distress.

 In 2013, the NCI awarded City of Hope $1.6 million to train health care professionals around the world how to implement biopsychosocial screening programs of excellence.

 In 2012, the NCI awarded us a $1.5 million grant to train health care professionals around the world how to build, implement and evaluate supportive care programs modeled on ours at City of Hope.
 (The grant was successfully completed.)